twbs/blog/_posts/2013-08-13-bootstrap-3-rc2.md

 * **Forms:**
   * Similar to the new button classes, we have new input size classes: `.input-sm` and `.input-lg`.
 [See #9056.](https://github.com/twbs/bootstrap/pull/9056)
   * Input focus states now generated via variable and mixin.
 Use the `@input-focus-border` variable and `.form-control-focus` mixin to generate a custom `border-color` and `box-shadow`.
-[See commit .](http://) * Size modifier classes for large and small components—including buttons, form inputs, pagination, and wells—have all been standardized to use `-sm` or `-lg`.
+  * Size modifier classes for large and small components—including buttons, form inputs, pagination, and wells—have all been standardized to use `-sm` or `-lg`.
 [See #9056.](https://github.com/twbs/bootstrap/pull/9056)
   * Inline forms now require the use of `.form-group`, [per #9382](https://github.com/twbs/bootstrap/issues/9382), to properly align and size all (native and custom) form controls.
 This also helps make form markup more consistent and flexible (just swap a class), so woohoo!
   * Added `.static-form-control` to account for static, placeholder text in horizontal form layouts.
 [Fixes #8150.](https://github.com/twbs/bootstrap/issues/8150)
   * New input group sizing classes: just add `.input-group-sm` or `.input-group-lg` to any `.input-group` and you're good to go.
 [See #9295.](https://github.com/twbs/bootstrap/pull/9295)